 The first Wednesday of each month, Carolyn Astfalk hosts #OpenBook, where bloggers link posts about books they’ve read recently.
-I read several children’s/YA books, because friends had recommended them.
-Even though I’m no longer a volunteer in the school library or a teacher, I still enjoy books for middle-grade and YA readers.
+Here’s a taste of what I’ve been reading:

 Follow my Goodreads reviews for the full list of what I’ve read recently (even the duds!)

 Visit today’s #OpenBook post to join the linkup or just get some great ideas about what to read!
 You’ll find it at Carolyn Astfalk’s A Scribbler’s Heart and at CatholicMom.com!